 NUR- Nursing Terra State Community College Consortium

 The courses listed in this section are available to only those students who are accepted into the Terra State Community College Nursing Consortium.

-1050.
-Nursing Pharmacology 2 credit hours.
+1150.
+Clinical Judgment in Nursing 2 credit hours.
 Recitation: 2.
 Laboratory: 0.
 Alternative Mode: 0.